stephbuon/democracy-lab/README.md

 #### Accessing Data on M2

-> Note: Permissions will neeed to be granted to first time users by SMU's admins.
+> Note: Permissions will neeed to be granted to first time users by SMU's M2 admins.

 We keep some large data sets on M2, and most importantly the TSV and CSV versions of the Hansard data.

-Early pipeline versions of the Hansard data--that is, versions scraped from the original XML files and which have not undergone extra cleaning, are located at: `/scratch/group/pract-txt-mine/data_sets/hansard/`.
-These versions include TSV files for all of Hansard (1803-2004).

-Other important data sets are stored the shared folder: `/scratch/group/pract-txt-mine`.
+Current data sets are located at: `/scratch/group/pract-txt-mine`.

 These include:
 - **hansard_c19_04152021.tsv**, a TSV file of the C19 Hansard debates
 - **hansard_c20_tokenized.csv**, a tokenized version of the C20 Hansard debates

+Early pipeline versions of the Hansard data--that is, versions scraped from the original XML files and which have not undergone extra cleaning, are located at: `/scratch/group/pract-txt-mine/data_sets/hansard/`.
+These versions include TSV files for all of Hansard (1803-2004), and are mostly kept for documentation purposes.

 #### Accessing Box Data